DUI Diversion – RIDR

 DUI Attorney for Diversion Programs in Hillsborough County, FL

-Call an experienced DUI defense attorney at the Sammis Law Firm, P.A., to learn more about the creation of the New DUI initiative called Reducing Impaired Driving Recidivism (RIDR) in Hillsborough County, FL.
-Find out more about programs that might impact the way your case can be resolved.
+Call an experienced DUI defense attorney at the Sammis Law Firm, P.A., to learn more about the New DUI initiative called Reducing Impaired Driving Recidivism (RIDR) in Hillsborough County, FL.
+Find out more about programs that might impact how your case is resolved.

-The success of the program will come down to the benefits it provides a participant who is considering just fighting the case in court.
-The length of time required to complete the program and the cost of the program will be two of the most important factors.
+The success of the program will depend on the benefits it provides to a participant who is considering fighting the case in court.
+The length of time required to complete the program and its cost will be two of the most important factors.

-The attorneys at Sammis Law Firm also represent the holders of a commercial driver’s license (CDL) who might not be eligible to enter a formal diversion program, but still need to avoid a conviction for DUI or reckless driving.
+The attorneys at Sammis Law Firm also represent CDL holders who might not be eligible to enter a formal diversion program, but still need to avoid a conviction for DUI or reckless driving.

 Call 813-250-0500.